BlackDice/scent/readme.md

 Are you are interested in game development?
 Would you like to beat some challenges while participating on development of interesting and innovative WebGL multi-player game?

 We require passion for game development and honest people, eg. don't make excuses about time if you don't want to really participate.
 You should have some knowledge of Javascript and web technologies in general.
 Knowing HTML + CSS isn't going to help you much here.
-You should be able to communicate in english or czech language.
+You should be able to communicate in English or Czech language.

 We are small growing company filled with talented and friendly people.
 We are not dreamers, it's hard area of business, but we are determined to make this happen.
 Hop on the board and drop us mail *info (at) mrammor.com*.